 Night of the Scorpion is a poem that focuses on a single episode in the life of an Indian family.
 A scorpion has been forced by persistent rain to seek refuge inside, under a sack of rice.
-It ends up stinging the mother of the family, which brings people flocking to her side wanting to help out with the subsequent pain.
+It ends up stinging the mother of the family, which makes people flock to her side, wanting to help with the subsequent pain.

-All this is observed by the speaker, in first person.
-Perhaps this is a child, a daughter or son.
-Names and ages are not divulged, suffice to say that the observations are keen and precise, so the reader can only conclude that this speaker has an exceptional eye for detail.
+The speaker observes all this in first-person.
+Perhaps this is a child, a daughter, or son.
+Names and ages are not divulged.
+Suffice to say that the observations are keen and precise, so the reader can only conclude that this speaker has an exceptional eye for detail.

 The poem also generates layers of tension as the drama progresses.
 Look out for:

 - the attempts by the peasants to help alleviate the mother's pain.

 - the actions of these same peasants to kill the scorpion.

 - the religious undertones with regards to karma.

 Nissim Ezekiel is seen as one of the front runners in early modern Indian poetry.
 He was the first Indian poet 'to express modern Indian sensibility in modern idiom.'
 Born in 1924, he published Night of the Scorpion in his book The Exact Name, 1965.

 Night of the Scorpion does have a twist at the end, welcomed by many readers, disliked by a few.
 Whatever the opinion there is no doubting the poem's vivid imagery and powerful language.

 - The narrative shifts and stops and rattles on as the unusual syntax helps build up a tense atmosphere, the scenes coming and going on what is an extraordinary night in the life of a village scorpion, villain of the peace, or innocent protector of his own space?